LCA-EET/LCA/readme.md

 #### Shadows of Amn Encounter 2
 Pre-requisites:
-- CHARNAME must be in a romance with Corwin, and be male.
+- CHARNAME must be in a romance with Corwin.
+- CHARNAME cannot have entered Suldanessellar.
+- CHARNAME must have completed SoA Encounter 1.
 - Corwin must be alive and in the CHARNAME’s party.
-- CHARNAME must have completed SoA Encounter 1.

 Corwin will initiate this encounter roughly four days after SoA Encounter 1.
 To complete the encounter, CHARNAME must rest in a suitable location: